StanfordCDT/pb/README.md

 ## **Contributing** ##
 Improvements are always welcome.
 Please follow these steps to contribute

-1. Submit a **Pull Request** with a detailed explaination of changes and screenshots (if UI is changing).
+1. Submit a **Pull Request** with a detailed explanation of changes and screenshots (if UI is changing).

 2. We will review the changes and merge them if approved.